BSFS LOGO

 5. How can I submit ideas for panels/events at BALTICON?

-Please send e-mail to "bsfs at bsfs dot org" with your ideas.
+Please send e-mail to "ideas at balticon dot org" with your ideas.
 The earlier we get an idea the more likely we can use it.
 We constantly get good ideas two weeks before the con and by then it is just too late to arrange details.
 You can become a voting member of BSFS, Inc. as well by attending two business meetings and paying the yearly dues.
 Or just show up at the business meeting and tell us your ideas--we always need new ideas.

 6. Why is BALTICON always on Memorial Day?

 In order to provide 8 tracks of programming we need a hotel of adequate size willing to provide us function space for a cost we can afford.
 This forced us onto a "dead hotel weekend" where the hotel cuts their rates and Memorial Day Weekend is one of the deadest of the "dead hotel weekends" in the Baltimore area.
 In the past we were on the Easter Weekend, but Memorial Day Weekend was considered more desireable by a survey we conducted in 1999 so we moved our weekend.
-Memorial Day Weekend also alowed us to expand the convention by 24 hours so there is more time for all of the enhanced
+Memorial Day Weekend also alowed us to expand the convention by 24 hours so there is more time for all of the enhanced programming SF fans can dream up.

 7. What goes on at a BSFS meeting?